Use AWS Chatbot to notify CloudWatch alarms to Slack!

 ②-③: Sign in to your workspace

-*If you have already logged in, the following screen will appear.
+*If you have already logged in, you will see the following screen.

-If you want to create a new workspace, click [Add another workspace] in the top right corner.
+To create a new workspace, click "Add another workspace" in the upper right corner.

 *Here's how to find your Slack workspace URL: